xaptum/enf-services/README.md

 and restart the Docker daemon.

 On Linux, `daemon.json` is located at `/etc/docker/daemon.json`.
-On Mac OS, change it via the Docker Preferences->Daemon->Advanced menu.
+On Mac OS, change it via the Docker `Preferences->Daemon->Advanced` menu.

-The `fixed-cidr-v6` option should not be necessary, but is due to a [bug](https://github.com/moby/moby/issues/36954) in Docker.
+The `fixed-cidr-v6` option is required due to [bug](https://github.com/moby/moby/issues/36954) in Docker.
 The `fd00:d0c::/64` prefix is arbitary.
 Replace it as desired.